Jigsaw Framing Without Glue

 Sizes and Colours

-We have two sizes of Jigframe - one size fits 500 piece puzzles and the other fits 1000 piece puzzles.
+We have five sizes of Jigframe and there is one suitable for most puzzles between 500 and 1,000 pieces.
 Each size comes in two different colours.
 You can click on the pictures near the top of this page to be taken to the individual pages for each of these items.